AdrienPoupa/laradose/README.md

 # Laradose

 Laradose aims to bring a light yet powerful and configurable Docker compose configuration to run a Laravel application locally.
-It is not intended for production.

-Out of the box, 6 containers are installed:

-- MySQL
+Installation and configuration are made easy with the provided Bash script.
+Six containers are installed out of the box:

-- PHP
+- PHP with configurable versions
 - Nginx
+- MySQL with automatic database import
 - Artisan
 - Composer
-- NPM
+- NPM with Hot Module Reload and Browsersync support

+Additional containers can be enabled:

+- Queues: Laravel's default queue manager
+- Redis: in-memory database to store cache
+- Laravel Horizon: Redis-powered queue manager
+- MailHog: local email server
+- PHPMyAdmin: database management

 1. [Requirements](#1-requirements)
 2. [Installation Instructions](#1-installation-instructions)